equinor/fusion-react-components/packages/person/README.md

 - [PersonSelect](https://equinor.github.io/fusion-react-components/?path=/docs/data-person-select--page)

 ## Provider
-- [PersonProvider](https://equinor.github.io/fusion-react-components/?path=/docs/data-person-provider--page) - PersonProvider is a component that allows you to create a custom resolver for all person components.
+- [Provider](https://equinor.github.io/fusion-react-components/?path=/docs/data-person-provider--page) - Provider is a component that allows you to create a custom resolver for all person components.

 <!--prettier-ignore-end-->